mtaptich/Precipitation/README.md

 <h2> Step 3 </h2>

-<p> Shrink the filesize by deleting all the columns other that "Lat", "Lon", and "Glob".
+<p> Shrink the filesize by deleting all the columns other than "Lat", "Lon", and "Glob".